MSturges/redux-react-jokes-CRUD/README.md

 #### Download Instructions:

 ```
-Clone into any repo of your choosing
+Clone into any directory of your choosing
 npm run build
 npm run start
 ```